No US charges against Chinese billionaire in alleged assault

-MINNEAPOLIS — Minnesota prosecutors said Friday that Chinese billionaire Richard Liu will not face charges after a woman accused him of rape while he was attending a University business program in August.
+MINNEAPOLIS — Chinese billionaire Richard Liu will not face charges over a rape accusation by a Chinese woman studying in Minnesota because prosecutors said Friday they could not prove his guilt beyond a reasonable doubt.

 Liu, founder of the Beijing-based e-commerce site JD.com, was arrested Aug.
-31 on suspicion of felony rape and released within hours.
+31 in Minneapolis on suspicion of felony rape and released within hours.
 He returned to China.

 Prosecutors said that “profound evidentiary problems” would have made it “highly unlikely” that any charge could have been proven beyond a reasonable doubt.